Rae-ARK/ARKlight/docs/Implementation.md

-Only worth doing once Stage 4 is done and there's an actual documentation/portfolio site to point it at — see `Architecture.md` §6 for what this is and the constraints it has to respect (supplementary only, no effect on the real connectivity gate, user-initiated loads only, explicit domain allowlist).
+Only worth doing once Stage 4 is done and there's an actual documentation/portfolio site to point it at — see `Architecture.md` §6 for what this is and the constraints it has to respect (supplementary only, no effect on the real connectivity gate, explicit domain allowlist, no fetch before an install/update/repair step is actually running).

-- Add the panel and its nav toggle to the finished wizard, wired to bundled local content by default.
+- Wire the panel into the Install/Update/Repair progress screen so it auto-rotates between bundled local content and the live ARKfolio page as the progress bar advances — keyed to real install steps (per detect/install milestone), not a fixed timer running independent of actual progress.
-- Point one nav option at the live external site; confirm the fallback to bundled content actually fires when that site doesn't load, rather than just leaving the frame blank.
+- Confirm the fallback to bundled content actually fires per-rotation when the live site doesn't load for that slot, rather than leaving the frame blank or stalling the rotation.
+- Confirm rotation never delays, pauses, or otherwise gates the actual install step it's layered over — panel timing follows install progress, not the other way around.
-- Confirm this has zero effect on Stage 1–2 behavior with the panel never opened — it should be possible to delete this stage's work entirely without touching anything else.
+- Confirm this has zero effect on Stage 1–2 behavior with the panel never shown — it should be possible to delete this stage's work entirely without touching anything else.
 - The URL to add: ARKfolio (My Portfolio) - https://rae-ark.horizonarkstudio.workers.dev/

-**Done when:** the panel loads bundled content with no network access at all, and — once the site exists — swaps to the live page on request without changing how install/update/repair/uninstall behave.
+**Done when:** with no network at all, the panel shows only bundled content for the whole install and the install itself still completes normally; with network, it rotates in the live ARKfolio page during real progress without changing how install/update/repair/uninstall behave or how long they take.

+---

+## Stage 5 — ARK bundle MIME association fix

+See `Architecture.md` §7 for the two gaps this closes: the `.ark` opener is Linux-only today, and its sealed-bundle path currently unpacks to a temp directory on disk before handing off to the browser.

+- Extend the per-OS install step (alongside `install_system()`/ `install_private()`, not touching their venv/CPython logic) to register the `.ark` opener on all three OSes: keep the existing `xdg-mime`/`.desktop` registration on Linux, add the Windows registry ProgID + extension association, add the macOS `Info.plist` `CFBundleDocumentTypes`/Launch Services equivalent.
+- Rework `arklight-open`'s sealed-bundle path so the unpacked archive never touches disk — decrypt/unpack into memory, hand the result to the default browser via an in-memory/loopback hand-off, then exit.
+  Same end result as today (the extracted site opens with working assets), no temp directory left behind.
+- Uninstall removes whatever per-OS association was registered, mirroring how it already removes the install itself (`Architecture.md` §3).

+**Done when:** double-clicking a `.ark` bundle opens correctly (unsealed straight to the browser, sealed via the existing unlock flow) on all three OSes post-install, and a sealed bundle's unpacked contents are verified not to exist anywhere on disk once the browser has it open.